Meghan Markle and Kate Middleton Glamorously Reunite at Celebration for Prince Charles

 Dominic Lipinski/PA Wire

-The Fab Four are back together again.
+The royal Fab Four are back together again.

 Yes, we're talking about Meghan Markle, Prince Harry, Kate Middleton and Prince William.
-The Duke and Duchess of Sussex and the Duke and Duchess of Cambridge reunited at a special event honoring the men's father, Prince Charles, in celebration of the 50th anniversary of his investiture.
+The Duke and Duchess of Sussex and the Duke and Duchess of Cambridge reunited on Tuesday at a special event honoring the men's father, Prince Charles, in celebration of the 50th anniversary of his investiture.

 The now-70-year-old heir apparent was created the Prince of Wales at 9 years old in 1958 and formally invested with the title in July 1969.
 The event took place inside Buckingham Palace, where Charles was joined by guests including Prime Minister Theresa May, Game of Thrones star Owen Teale and Welsh rock band Stereophonics, who received support from the Prince's Trust years ago.